 The LMU women's basketball team looks to take their win streak on the road Friday versus Iowa State.

-Chris Elliott begins his second season on the LMU women's basketball staff in 2013-14.
+Chris Elliott begins his third season on the LMU women's basketball staff in 2014-15.

 Elliott has coached alongside his wife, head coach Charity Elliott, for nearly their entire careers, most recently at UC San Diego.
 He joined her Triton staff in 2009 after spending two years with Synergy Sports Technologies - a company that provides game video editing and analysis for the NBA, the NBA Developmental League, NCAA Division I games and several major European leagues.